 The Chesterfield-Colonial Heights Department of Social Services is a combined agency serving both the County of Chesterfield and the City of Colonial Heights that offers several programs which assist individuals and families to meet their basic needs.

 Aging well in Chesterfield?
-Visit Aging and Disability Services, a part of the Department of Citizen Information and Resources, for resources for older adults and individuals with physical and sensory disabilities, their family members and caregivers.
+Visit Aging and Disability Resources, a part of Community Engagement and Resources, for resources for older adults and individuals with physical and sensory disabilities, their family members and caregivers.

 If you’re interested in adopting a pet, contact the Chesterfield County Animal Shelter by calling 804-748-1683.
 Keep an eye on the Chesterfield County Animal Services Facebook page for more adoptable pet announcements!